 A person can also place specialized patches or bandages over the canker sore.
 These stick to the inside of the mouth and protect the ulcer from irritation.

 Rinsing the mouth with an OTC rinse can help a person keep the area clean and provide relief from pain or discomfort.

 A person should choose a mouth rinse with antiseptic properties.
 This can help prevent infection and numb painful sensations inside of the mouth.

 People may choose to use a natural alternative, such as a salt solution, to promote healing.

 Rinsing the mouth with a salt solution should not replace using medicated mouthwash if the symptoms have become uncomfortable.
 However, it may help keep the mouth clean.

 4. Practicing dental hygiene with a soft brush

-Using a soft toothbrush can help avoid irritating canker sores.
-Maintaining good oral hygiene by keeping teeth and gums clean can prevent ulcers from becoming infected.
+Using a soft toothbrush can help prevent irritating canker sores.
+Maintaining good oral hygiene by keeping the teeth and gums clean can prevent ulcers from developing an infection.